Radiological anatomy: A must-have tool for every medical student

 While RA can certainly be considered essential, you should think about it as a tool.
 It is similar to using a saw, screwdriver or any DIY equipment.
 You need to fit the tool to the purpose and know the appropriate time and place to use it.

 RA is exactly the same.
 It cannot be replaced or ignored during your anatomy studies, but it will also not replace anything as well.
 Unfortunately, your anatomical resources will not diminish.
 You need to take it step-by-step because you can’t jump straight into it.
 Radiological images and cross-sections only help if you already know the fundamental anatomy.
 According to studies, a large proportion of students wanted ‘less content, making lectures slower paced and less complex [in order to] focus on the basics’.
 Similar to cadaveric cross-sections, RA is a double edged sword and putting the cart before the horse can be detrimental.
-Therefore, make sure you check Kenhub’s articles and videos to master the material first.
+Therefore, make sure you check Kenhub’s quizzes and videos to master the material first.
 After that, go and test your understanding on the cadavers and then you will certainly feel ready to tackle RA.
 Remember, Rome was not built in a day and neither can your anatomical knowledge!

 Why for every medical student?